SuperOfficeDocs/superoffice-docs/docs/api/contact/interests/set-interest-on-off-entity.md

 ---
 # Mandatory fields.
-title: toggle_contact_interest       # (Required) Very important for SEO.
+title: toggle_contact_interest_entity       # (Required) Very important for SEO.
-description: How to set an interest on or off for a contact  # (Required) Important for SEO.
+description: How to set an interest on or off for a contact using entities # (Required) Important for SEO.
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
 keywords: interest,contactinteresthelper